-endogenous railroads.
-In other words, I allow railroad placement to react to political border changes, total U.S. population, or international trade.
+To study how robust the counterfactual results of Section 5.4 are to endogenous railroad placement, I conduct each of the two counterfactuals in the extended model with endogenous railroads.
+In other words, I allow railroad placement to react to political border changes or international trade.
 The only variable I keep fixed between the counterfactuals and the baseline is the total number of cells that receive a railroad in a given period.
-The first three rows of Table 9 present the changes in U.S. real GDP per capita in each of the counterfactuals, and contrast them with the corresponding real GDP changes found without endogenous railroads.
-The differences are small, suggesting that the effects of political border changes, increasing U.S. population and international trade are robust to incorporating the endogeneity of railroad placement.
+The first two rows of Table 9 present the changes in U.S. real GDP per capita in each of the counterfactuals, and contrast them with the corresponding real GDP changes found without endogenous railroads.
+The differences are small, suggesting that the effects of political border changes and international trade are robust to incorporating the endogeneity of railroad placement.

 In the last row of Table 9, I compare the equilibrium with endogenous railroads to the no-railroad counterfactual.
 Not surprisingly, endogenous railroads lead to a somewhat larger increase in U.S. real GDP than actual railroads, as they are built where demand for them is the highest according to the model.
 The difference, however, is not large.
-Endogenous railroads induce a 6.7% increase in 1860 U.S. real GDP, while the actual set of railroads increases real GDP by 5.5%.
+Endogenous railroads induce a 5.7% increase in 1860 U.S. real GDP, while the actual set of railroads increases real GDP by 5.1%.
 This result is in line with the fact that the placement of endogenous railroads quite closely follows the placement of actual railroads.